-SUBSIDIZED STAFFORD LOAN is awarded to undergraduate and graduate students on the basis of financial need determined by the Free Application for Federal Student Aid (FAFSA).
+SUBSIDIZED STAFFORD LOAN is awarded to undergraduate students on the basis of financial need determined by the Free Application for Federal Student Aid (FAFSA).
 Eligible students borrow directly from the U.S. Department of Education.
-The federal government pays the interest on this loan until the student begins repayment.
+The federal government pays the interest on this loan while in school.
 Repayment of this loan will begin six months after the student graduates, leaves school, or drops below half-time enrollment (6 hours).
 This loan must be repaid.

 UNSUBSIDIZED STAFFORD LOAN is awarded to undergraduate and graduate students and does not require demonstrated financial need determined by the Free Application for Federal Student Aid (FAFSA).
 Eligible students borrow directly from the U.S. Department of Education.
 The federal government does not pay the interest while the student is in school.
 Interest will be charged from the time the loan is disbursed until it is repaid in full.
 If the student decides to capitalize or defer the interest, it will be added to the principal amount of the student’s loan and this will increase the amount to be repaid.
 Repayment of this loan will begin six months after the student graduates, leaves school, or drops below half-time enrollment (6 hours).
 This loan must be repaid.